AdaSupport/ada-conversations-api-demo/README.md

 This is a demo project providing a minimal implementation of a frontend to interact with an [Ada](https://ada.cx) AI Agent via the Ada Conversations API.

-To learn more about Ada's Conversations API visit the [developer docs](https://developers.ada.cx/reference/conversations/overview).
+The Conversations API is currently in Early Access (EAP).
+To join the Early Access Program and start building your own demo prototype, contact your Ada representative.

 # How to Run this Demo